fabston/Telegram-Support-Bot/README.md

 ## Installation
 > ⚠️ Best to run the bot on a VPS.
-I can recommend [Hetzner](https://hetzner.cloud/?ref=tQ1NdT8zbfNY).
+I can recommend <a href="https://vsnz.net/hetzner" title="Get €20 in cloud credits">Hetzner</a>'s CX11 VPS for 2.89€/month.
 1. Log into MySQL (`sudo mysql`) and create a dedicated database and user with the following commands:
    1. `CREATE DATABASE TelegramSupportBot;`
    1. `CREATE USER 'tsbuser'@'localhost' IDENTIFIED BY 'your-password';`